dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ## Building

-- With dart2js:
+> Note: First make the script executable: `chmod +x tool/build_extension.sh`

+### With DDC (for development):

 ```
-dart run build_runner build web -o build -r
+./tool/build_extension.sh
 ```

-This will build to the `/web` directory.
+* This will build to the `/build/web` directory.

-- With DDC:
+### With dart2js (for release):

 ```
-dart run build_runner build web -o build
+./tool/build_extension.sh prod
 ```

-This will build to the `/build/web` directory.
+* This will build to the `/build/web_prod` directory.

+> Note: Building the dart2js-compiled extension will also overwrite any previous builds of the DDC-compiled extension in the `build/web` directory.
+You will need to run the build step for DDC again to continue development work.

 ## Local Development

-### Update `manifest.json`:
+### Create a `manifest.json`:

+Make a copy of `web/manifest_prod.json` and rename the copy to `web/manifest.json`.
+This new `manifest.json` is gitignored, and should never be committed.

 * Change the `default_icon` in `manifest.json` to `dart_dev.png` (Note: this is not strictly necessary, but will help you to distinguish your local version of the extension from the published version)
-* [For Googlers] The developer key is needed for local development and testing.
+* [For Googlers] A developer key is needed for local development and testing.
 Add one of the whitelisted keys to `web/manifest.json`.
 IMPORTANT: DO NOT COMMIT THE KEY.

 ```
 {